agusrajuthaliyan/Open-Course-Data-Analysis-Project/README.md

 ### **Probability Distribution Plot - GP Scores (2019-2020)**
 ![Image](Charts/Hist-plots/GP-Distplot.png)
-*fig. 2.4. shows the layered [probability density plot](https://www.khanacademy.org/math/statistics-probability/random-variables-stats-library/random-variables-continuous/v/probability-density-functions) of GP scores in both years*
+*fig. 2.4. shows the layered [probability density plot](https://www.khanacademy.org/math/statistics-probability/random-variables-stats-library/random-variables-continuous/v/probability-density-functions "See Definition!💡") of GP scores in both years*
 - There is a general trend pointing that there has been an increase in the GP scores of departments.
+- There have been an increase in GP scores
 ***